-These stairs have changed their direction three times along their upper flight.
+These types of stairs have changed their direction three times along their upper flight.

-This type of ladder is very common in public buildings in which it appears as a prominent feature.
+This bifurcated stair is very common in public buildings in which it appears as a prominent feature.

-In this type of stairs, the flights are so organized that there is a wide flight on the wall which is subdivided into narrow flights at mid-landing.
+In these stairs, the flights are organized in a wide flight on the wall which is subdivided into narrow flights at mid-landing.

 Two narrow flights begin in the entrance on both aspects of the centre landing.

 Circular stair when viewed from top, appear to follow a circle with a center of curvature and a large radius.

 These types of stairs are usually constructed in R.C.C.
 Cast iron or stone.

 F) Spiral stair:

 Spiral stairs are similar to circular stairs besides that the radius of curvature is small and the tray of the staircase is supported by a middle part.